sudo-iudo/unclearable-cookie/README.md

 However, it still bypasses the most common cookie-clearing flow in the UI.

 Most likely, this also works in other browsers.
 I tested it in Firefox on desktop as well.

+On Android, this works only if two tabs are open and the data is cleared for one of them while the other remains open.